streamlit/docs/content/develop/tutorials/multipage-apps/dynamic-navigation.md

    st.write(f"You are logged in as {st.session_state.role}.")
    ```

-   In later steps, you'll create an authetication method which saves the current user's role to `st.session_state.role`.
+   In later steps, you'll create an authentication method that saves the current user's role to `st.session_state.role`.
 Since you'll be blocking access to this page until a user is logged in, you don't need to initialize the `"role"` key in Session State for this page.

 1. Create similar stubs by changing the value of `st.header` for the following six pages: